 - Illinois Stay at Home: Click here for full list of essential activities, government functions and business operations defined by the state of Illinois.

 Healthy individuals are needed now and in the next few months to donate blood for patients.
+Donors who have received the COVID-19 vaccination are eligible to donate ALL blood products with no deferral period.
+The following criteria applies ONLY to donors wishing to donate convalescent plasma:

 Blood donation is safe!
 Blood drives and donor centers are safe environments where staff and donors are screened to be sure they are healthy and well and have not been exposed to the virus to be present.